 Credit: Georgie Bull

-We're working alongside Natural England, The Ocean Conservation Trust, The Royal Yachting Association, Plymouth City Council and Tamar Estuaries Consultative Forum as part of the ‘ReMEDIES’ ( Reducing and Mitigating Erosion and Disturbance Impacts affEcting the seabed) project to achieve these goals.
+We worked alongside Natural England, The Ocean Conservation Trust, The Royal Yachting Association, Plymouth City Council and Tamar Estuaries Consultative Forum as part of the ‘ReMEDIES’ (Reducing and Mitigating Erosion and Disturbance Impacts affEcting the seabed) project to achieve these goals.

-For our part in the ReMEDIES project we have been raising awareness of seagrass conservation issues through our Sea Champion network and online training and events.
+For our part in the ReMEDIES project, we raised awareness of seagrass conservation issues through our Sea Champion network and online training and events.
 The wider ReMEDIES project is tasked with replanting and protecting up to 8 ha of seagrass in five English south coast Marine Protected Areas by the end of 2023.